wpendl99/.github/profile/html/input/input.md

 This [CodePen](https://codepen.io/leesjensen/pen/dyVdNej) demonstrates all of the major input elements.
 Fork the pen and experiment.

-When you are done submit your CodePen URL, along with a description of something you found interesting, to the Canvas assignment.
+When you are done submit your CodePen URL, along with a comment about something you found interesting, to the Canvas assignment.